KaNoOoKAh/somatic-awareness-lab.md/10-observations/OBS-2026-09-20-001-acute-oral-sensation-following-smoke-exposure.md

 ### Description

-A cigarette was inhaled and smoke was introduced into the mouth.
+A no filter cigarette was inhaled and smoke was introduced into the mouth.

+Electronic smoking device does not produce the same affect.

 ### Findings